mayannaoliveira/student-pack/README.md

+# How to install?

+1. Select extensions (ctrl+shift+X) or click it in sidebar.
+2. Extensions > click in ... > install VSIX.
+3. Select .vsix file to install it.
+* The other way to install it is looking in marketplace.

 # README - Student Extensions Pack

 * I did this extension pack just to help students learn a new programming language.
 Pack is focus in Django, Angular, Database, Docker and Bootstrap.